V4smin4/Data-Analytics-Portfolio/cybersecurity-attacks-analysis/README.md

 - Duplicate rows: 0
 - Missing values: 0
 - Conclusion: The dataset is clean and ready for analysis without major preprocessing.

+## 6. Data Investigation Results
+- Total records: 3001
+- Duplicate rows: 0
+- Missing values: 0
+- Conclusion: The dataset was clean and required no preprocessing.

+## 7. Analysis
+Using a Pivot Table in Excel, attack type counts were compared across each target industry (Banking, Education, Government, Healthcare, IT, Retail, Telecommunications).

+## 8. Findings
+The distribution of attack types is fairly even across all industries — no single attack type dominates any particular sector.
+For example, Banking faces roughly similar counts of DDoS, Malware, Phishing, Ransomware, and SQL Injection attacks.

+This does not support the initial hypothesis, which expected specific attack types (e.g., Phishing) to be more common in specific sectors (e.g., Banking).
+Instead, the data suggests that in this dataset, industries are targeted broadly by all attack types rather than by one dominant method.

+## 9. Conclusion
+Every industry in this dataset appears to be a target for the full range of cyberattack types, rather than facing a single dominant threat.
+This suggests that organizations across all sectors should maintain broad, well-rounded security defenses rather than focusing resources on countering just one type of attack.
   -
 - Conclusion: The dataset is clean and ready for analysis without major preprocessing